A Unified Framework for Density Estimation under Right-Censored Point-Centred Quarter Sampling: Existing Estimators

-We begin by reviewing existing population density estimators for complete (i.e., uncensored) point-to-individual distance data, which provide the methodological foundation for our subsequent development of estimators under right-censoring.
-Consider a standard point-centered quarter sampling design in which $n$ sampling locations are independently selected within a study region.
-At each location, the surrounding space is partitioned into $q$ equal-angle sectors, and the distance $r_{\ell ij}$ from the $i$th sampling point ($i = 1, \dots, n$) to the $\ell$th nearest individual ($\ell = 1, 2, \dots$) within the $j$th sector ($j = 1, \dots, q$) is recorded.
-This design yields a total of $nq$ observed distances, which we denote by $\{r_m : m = 1, \dots, nq\}$ for notational simplicity.
+We first review population density estimators for complete (i.e., uncensored) point-to-individual distance data, and then summarize existing corrections for right‑censored sampling.
+These form the methodological basis for our subsequent extension to right‑censored point‑centred quarter sampling.
+Consider a standard point-centred quarter sampling design in which $n$ sampling locations are independently selected within a study region.
+At each location, the surrounding space is partitioned into $q$ equal-angle sectors, and the distance $r_{\ell ij}$ from sampling point $i$ ($i=1,\dots,n$) to the $\ell$th nearest individual ($\ell=1,2,\dots$) in sector $j$ ($j=1,\dots,q$) is recorded.
+This yields a total of $nq$ observed distances, denoted by $\{r_m:m=1,\dots,nq\}$ for notational simplicity.

-Distance-based density estimators derived from these observations depend critically on assumptions about the underlying spatial point process.
-In what follows, we summarize the principal estimators developed under two canonical models widely used in ecological applications: complete spatial randomness (CSR), represented by the Poisson model, and spatial aggregation, represented by the negative binomial distribution (NBD) model.
+The form and performance of distance-based density estimators depend directly on assumptions about the underlying spatial point process.
+In what follows, we summarize the principal estimators under two canonical models commonly used in ecological applications: complete spatial randomness, represented by the Poisson model, and spatial aggregation, represented by the negative binomial distribution model.